Game Console Controller - Dismantled for reference and curiosity

-To accommodate flight simulators (and like games) in 1996 Sony released a double stick joystick controller called the 'PlayStation Analog Joystick' which looks nothing like the original controller and more like someone had strapped two Wingman joysticks to a board.
-The joystick controller made use of potentiometer based tech which had made an earlier console appearance in the 1982 Western Technologies/Smith Engineering 'Vectrex' to capture subtle movements in a full joystick range rather than relying on directionally placed switches.
+To accommodate flight simulators (and like games) in 1996 Sony released a double stick joystick controller called the 'PlayStation Analog Joystick' that looks nothing like the original controller and more like someone had strapped two Wingman joysticks to a board.
+The joystick controller made use of potentiometer based tech to capture subtle movements in a full joystick range of positions rather than relying on directionally placed digital switches.

 With the influx of games that would support the use of analog sticks, both flight based and otherwise and the fact that the PlayStation Analog Joystick was never going to sell enough units to make it worth developers creating games that support it Sony released the 'PlayStation Dual Analog' controller.

 The Dual Analog Controller is much the same physically as the original controller with the addition of two analog joystick/thumbsticks at the bottom.
 These made use of the same technology refined for use with the PlayStation Analog Joysticks.
 The thumbsticks also added two additional buttons to the controller beneath the thumbsticks, inside the pad that when pushed into the controller activated the switches.

 The Japanese release of the Dual Analog controller came with vibration feedback motors installed but due to design problems the motors were not installed in versions released in other countries.
 If you dismantle a non-Japanese Dual Analog controller it's a simple matter to install your own motors and the circuitry and motor mounts are already there.